The Displaced

 Bella, Sarah’s oldest daughter

-Friday was a great day, because for the first time Mike was home to help me load up the SUV with supplies for the homeless.
-Believe me, that was a special blessing, the older I get the more laborious the chore.
-Mike always makes sure I have everything I need, loading all the carts and making sure Melchizedek (the SUV’s name) is gassed up.
+Friday was a grace-filled day.
+For the first time, Mike was home to help load up the SUV with supplies for the homeless — and what a blessing that was.
+The older one gets, the more laborious the task becomes.
+Mike made sure everything was in order: all the carts loaded and Melchizedek (the SUV’s name) gassed up and ready to go.

-At Nohl Canyon, the elementary school where we make the sandwiches, the students were lined up ready to help.
-There were more than 30 students and what normally takes 2 to 3 hours to make 300 sandwiches we accomplished in one hour.
-My friend Sarah and all three of her daughters were there as well.
+At Nohl Canyon Elementary School, where the sandwiches are made, the students were lined up and eager to help.
+With more than 30 volunteers, what normally takes two to three hours to produce 300 sandwiches was accomplished in just one hour.
+My friend Sarah was there as well, alongside all three of her daughters.

 Saturday was not such a good day, as I was in an unusual mood.
 As the morning progressed my spirit was filled with dissension.
 I was upset because we had to pick up one of members of our team, going 20 minutes out of the way.
 I started complaining what a hardship this was and that this person needed to make other arrangements.
 Why was I allowing myself to behave this way?
 It was as if I had no control over my negative thoughts.
 The more I tried to show any type of remorse, the more this angry spirit prevailed.
 I have been picking up this person for years, I am often irritated about this, but this time it was bad.

-As soon as we parked, two women approached us to inform us that “Refresh Spot” had recently opened.
-This wonderful group of people offer free showers and clean fresh towels for the homeless.
-The Refresh Spot people also allow them free charging stations for their cell phones, and the use of clean restrooms at no charge.
-Evans, the project manager, also informed us that in a few weeks they will be providing free washers and dryers for the displaced.
-This is the biggest improvement on Skid Row that I have seen in years.
+As soon as we parked, two women approached to share some exciting news — “Refresh Spot” had recently opened on Skid Row.
+This remarkable ministry offers free showers and clean towels to the homeless, along with charging stations for cell phones and access to clean restrooms, all at no cost.
+Evans, the project manager, shared that within a few weeks, free washers and dryers would also be available for the displaced.
+It is the most significant and tangible improvement seen on Skid Row in years.

 Related Posts